Great Film Quotes and Movie Lines Sections

 Return to Entire Quotes Index

-"If you can't sleep, it isn't the coffee - it's the bunk."
+you don't sleep, it isn't the coffee - it's the bunk.'
+That's some

 their brave young spirits hear the bugles sing - go to sleep, go